DatabayAG/Web-Push-Notifications/README.md

     const messaging = firebase.messaging();

-Now you have to connect the ServiceWorker to your firebase project server.
+You have to connect the ServiceWorker to your firebase project server.

-For that you need your public VAPID key.
+Therefor you need your public VAPID key.
 - VAPID is an secure protocol communication between the server and the ServiceWorker.
-- Its published by Google and a proposed standart for [IETF](https://www.rfc-editor.org/info/rfc8292).
+- Its published by Google and a proposed standard for [IETF](https://www.rfc-editor.org/info/rfc8292).

-To get the key go to your firebase project setting and enter the tab "Cloud Messaging".
+To get the key, go to your firebase project setting and enter the tab "Cloud Messaging".
-Now scroll down to "Web configuration".
+You have to scroll down to "Web configuration".
-In the right box (below "Web Push certificates") you should see a key called "Key pair".
+In box on the right (below "Web Push certificates") you should see a key called "Key pair".
 If not create one.
-Then copy the Key and iject it into your SDK snippet right below the creation of the messaging object inseide the function messaging.usePublicVapidKey().
+Then copy the key and inject it into your SDK snippet right below the creation of the messaging object inseide the function `messaging.usePublicVapidKey()`.

     messaging.usePublicVapidKey('<your-key>');

 For an public web app its necessary that you ask the user for permission to send notifications.
-Therefore you have to add the function messaging.requestPermission() and wrap the connection process.
+Therefore you have to add the function `messaging.requestPermission()` and wrap the connection process.

     messaging.requestPermission();
     if(Notification.permission === 'granted'){